-Nyungwe National Park is placed in the southwestern Rwanda, at the border with Burundi south, Lake Kivu and the Democratic Republic of the Congo to the west.
+Nyungwe National Park is placed in southwestern Rwanda, at the border with Burundi south, Lake Kivu and the Democratic Republic of the Congo to the west.
 Nyungwe rainforest is probably the best-preserved rainforest in the mountains throughout Central Africa.
 Located in the watershed between the basin of the river Congo to the west and the basin of the river the Nile to the east.

 From the east side of the Nyungwe forest comes also one of the branches of the Nile sources.
 The National Park was established in 2004 covering an area of approximately 970 km² of rainforest, bamboo, grassland, swamps and bogs.
 The nearest town is Cyangugu, 54 km to the west.
-Mountain Bigugu is located within the park borders.
+Mountain Bigugu is located within the park’s borders.

 An extensive network of well-maintained walking trails leads through the forest to various waterfalls and viewing points.
-A comfortably rustic rest house, perfectly situated campsite lie alongside the main road and the reserve can readily be visited as a day trip from the towns of Butare and Cyangugu.
-Nyungwe forest does, however, deserve more time: anybody who wants to track chimpanzees and see several varieties of smaller primate will need two days there and dedicated birdwatchers might never want to leave.
+A comfortably rustic rest house, a perfectly situated campsite lie alongside the main road and the reserve can readily be visited as a day trip from the towns of Butare and Cyangugu.
+Nyungwe forest does, however, deserve more time: anybody who wants to track chimpanzees and see several varieties of smaller primates will need two days there and dedicated birdwatchers might never want to leave.

 Nyungwe National Park is most alluring for its primates: 13 species in all, including humankind’s closest living relative the chimpanzee, as well as the handsome L’Hoest’s monkey and hundred-strong troops of the delightfully acrobatic Angola Columbus.

-The most important ornithological site in Rwanda, Nyungwe forest National Park harbours almost 300 bird species of which two dozen are restricted to a handful of montane forests on the Albertine Rift.
+The most important ornithological site in Rwanda, Nyungwe Forest National Park harbours almost 300 bird species of which two dozen are restricted to a handful of montane forests on the Albertine Rift.
 The avian highlight of Nyungwe is the great blue Turaco – an outlandish blue, red and green bird which streams from tree to tree like a procession of streamlined psychedelic turkeys.

 Species in Nyungwe National Park